HMS-IAC/.github/README.md

+# I.A.C.

-# Harvard Medical School's Image Analysis Collaboratory
+The Image Analysis Collaboratory at Harvard Medical School